aeyakovenko/aeyakovenko.github.io/resume.md

 ### SUMMARY

-Software developer with over 10 years of experience in embedded operating systems, shipping software on millions of units, developing [patents], leading projects and contributing to large groups including [Linux Kernel], with a focus on performance and optimizations.
+Software developer with over 10 years of experience working on performance critical features for embedded and real time operating systems, shipping software on millions of units, developing [patents], leading projects and contributing to large groups including [Linux Kernel], with a focus on test driven development and object oriented design.

 ### SKILLS
 #### Hardware and Systems